-If we or our licensees do not receive the necessary regulatory approvals, we or our licensees will be unable to commercialize our product candidates.
+If we or our licensees are unable to or do not complete clinical trials for our product candidates or do not receive the necessary regulatory approvals, we or our licensees will be unable to commercialize our product candidates.

-Our current and future activities are and will be subject to stringent regulation by governmental authorities both in the United States and in any other country in which our products are marketed.
-Before we or our licensees can manufacture, market and sell any of our product candidates, approval from the FDA and/or foreign regulatory authorities is first required.
-Generally, in order to obtain these approvals, pre-clinical studies and clinical trials must demonstrate that each of these product candidates is safe for human use and effective for its targeted disease or condition.
-Our product candidates are in various stages of pre-clinical and clinical testing.
-In particular, Iluvien is in fully-enrolled Phase III clinical trials being conducted by Alimera and BrachySil recently completed a Phase II dose ranging clinical trial.
-Product development involves a high degree of risk, and only a small number of research and development programs result in an approved product.
-If clinical trials for any of our product candidates do not provide the necessary evidence of safety and effectiveness, those product candidates cannot be manufactured and sold and will not generate revenue from sales.
-Clinical trials for our product candidates may fail or be delayed by many factors, including the following:
+Our current and future activities are and will be subject to stringent regulation by governmental authorities both in the U.S. and other countries in which our products are marketed.
+Before we or our licensees can manufacture, market and sell any of our product candidates, approval from the FDA and/or foreign regulatory authorities is required to market in the applicable jurisdictions.
+Generally, in order to obtain these approvals, pre-clinical studies and clinical trials must demonstrate that a product candidate is safe for human use and effective for its targeted disease or condition.

+None of our product candidates (other than ILUVIEN for DME in the U.S.) has completed or is in pivotal clinical trials.
+An investigator-sponsored Phase I/II study of the Latanoprost Product is ongoing, but we have not commenced Phase II clinical trials; the FDA has cleared our IND to treat posterior uveitis with our injectable sustained-release micro-insert and we are now permitted to move directly to two Phase III trials to treat patients with posterior uveitis, but we have not commenced pivotal trials; and we have no ongoing clinical studies with respect to BioSilicon product candidates.
+Product development at all stages involves a high degree of risk, and only a small proportion of research and development programs result in product candidates that advance to pivotal clinical trials or to approved products.
+There is no assurance that evaluation agreements we have with third parties will result in any product candidates or licenses, or that we or our licensees will commence or continue clinical trials for any of our product candidates.
+If clinical trials conducted by or for us or our licensees for any of our product candidates do not provide the necessary evidence of safety and efficacy, those product candidates cannot be manufactured and sold, and will not generate revenues.
+Initial or subsequent clinical trials may not be initiated by or for us or our licensees for product candidates or may be delayed or fail due to many factors, including the following:

-- our (or our licensees') lack of sufficient funding to pursue trials rapidly or at all; - our (or our licensees') inability to attract clinical investigators for trials; - · our (or our licensees') inability to recruit patients in sufficient numbers or at the expected rate; - our inability to reach agreement with a licensee to undertake the clinical trials; - adverse side effects; - failure of the trials to demonstrate a product's safety or efficacy; - our (or our licensees') failure to meet FDA or other regulatory agency requirements for clinical trial design; - our (or our licensees') inability to follow patients adequately after treatment; - changes in the design or manufacture of a product; - failures by, or changes in our relationship, or that of our licensees, with contract research organizations, third-party vendors and investigators responsible for pre-clinical testing and clinical trials; - · our inability to manufacture sufficient quantities of materials for use in clinical trials; and - · governmental or regulatory delays.
+- · decisions by parties evaluating our technologies not to pursue development of products with us; - our (or our licensees') lack of sufficient funding to pursue trials rapidly or at all; - our (or our licensees') inability to attract clinical investigators for trials; - our (or our licensees') inability to recruit patients in sufficient numbers or at the expected rate; - our inability to find or reach agreement with licensees to undertake clinical trials; - decisions by licensees not to exercise options for products and not to pursue products licensed to them; - adverse side effects; - failure of trials to demonstrate a product candidate's safety and efficacy; - · our (or our licensees') failure to meet FDA or other regulatory agency requirements for clinical trial design or inadequate clinical trial design; - our (or our licensees') inability to follow patients adequately after treatment; - changes in the design or manufacture of a product; - failures by, changes in our (or our licensees') relationship with, or other issues at contract research organizations, third-party vendors and investigators responsible for pre-clinical testing and clinical trials; - our (or our licensees') inability to manufacture sufficient quantities of materials for use in clinical trials; - · stability issues with materials; - failure to comply with current good manufacturing practices (cGMP) or similar foreign regulatory requirements or other manufacturing issues; - requests by regulatory authorities for additional data or clinical trials;